cusey/NodeJSExamples/README.md

 1. Introduction
 2. Function
 3. Import Function
     You can put your functions in another file and import the functions.
 4. Arrow Function
     Assign function to a constant variable.
+5. Object destructuring
+   The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
+6.